peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

     public bool Remove(
         object obj);

 If this object is an array, removes the first instance of the specified item (once converted to a CBOR object) from the array.
-If this object is a map, removes the item with the given key (once converted to a CBOR object) from the map.
+If this object is a map, removes the item with the specified key (once converted to a CBOR object) from the map.

 <b>Parameters:</b>